hakolao/sandbox/README.md

 ![CI](https://github.com/hakolao/sandbox/workflows/CI/badge.svg)
 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

-Sandbox is a pixel physics simulator inspired by other such like [Sandspiel](https://github.com/MaxBittker/sandspiel).
+Sandbox is a pixel physics simulator inspired by other such like [Sandspiel](https://github.com/MaxBittker/sandspiel) and [Noita](https://noitagame.com/).
-It's also a precursor for an ongoing project to create a pixel physics game similar to [Noita](https://noitagame.com/).
+It's also a precursor for an ongoing game project.
 Sandbox is written in Rust.

 ![Screenhot](img/sandbox.gif)